Full-Time Faculty

 Know Your Contract, Know Your Rights

 Our Contract Enforcement/Grievance team has compiled answers to the questions they hear most often about major provisions in our contract and university policies that may affect you.
 These questions and answers are your first stop if you want to know about your rights under our contract.
-Note: this FAQ does not reflect the changes won in our new contract, but you are still likely to find the answer to many of your questions here.
+Note: this FAQ does not yet reflect all the changes in our new contract, but you are still likely to find the answer to many of your questions here.

 Grievance Procedures